tonymarc72/TestAgileEngine/README.md

 # TestAgileEngine

-## Clone o download the repository
+## Clone or download the repository
 ## Open Visual Studio solution file in Visual Studio 2017 or higher.
 ## ReBuild solution
 ## Start debugging in IIS Express